metaplex-foundation/developer-hub/src/pages/core/using-core-in-anchor.md

 - `instructions`: facilitates the creation of instructions, instruction arguments, and CPI instructions.
 - `types`: represents types used by the program.

-For more detailed information on how different instructions are called and used, refer to the [mpl-core docs.rs website](https://docs.rs/mpl-core/0.7.2/mpl_core/) or you can use cmd + left click (Cntrl + left click for window users) on the instruction to expand it.
+For more detailed information on how different instructions are called and used, refer to the [mpl-core docs.rs website](https://docs.rs/mpl-core/0.7.2/mpl_core/) or you can use `cmd + left click` (mac) or `ctrl + left click` (windows) on the instruction to expand it.

 ## Accounts Deserialization

-There are two ways to deserialize Core accounts.
-One approach directly deserializes the Asset or Collection account using the `Asset` or `Collection` struct to access all associated data.
-However, this can lead to stack overflow errors due to the large size of the accounts so our raccomendation is to to deserialize these accounts as `BaseAssetV1` or `BaseCollectionV1`, which contain basic data, and then deserialize the plugin data separately.

 ### Deserializable Accounts

+The following account structs are available for deserialization within the `mpl-core` crate:

 ```rust
 - BaseAssetV1
 - BaseCollectionV1